For those at southerly latitudes, Canopus!

 Sirius is well known for being part of the constellation Canis Major the Greater Dog.
 Canopus is in the constellation Carina.
 This southern constellation once was part of Argo Navis, the great Ship that sailed the southern skies, until astronomers officially named the constellations in the 1930s, at which time they divided Argo into three separate constellations.
 Carina is Latin for the Keel, that large beam along the underside of a ship’s hull from bow to stern that gives it stability.

 From the Southern Hemisphere now, the perspective on Sirius and Canopus is very different.
-From Australia and New Zealand now, Sirius and Canopus both ride high in the sky.
+From Australia and New Zealand, Sirius and Canopus now both ride high in the sky.
 Southern Hemisphere stargazers see them as twin beacons dominating the night.

 Bottom line: Sirius is the brightest star visible in Earth’s sky.
 Canopus is the second-brightest star.
-You have to be pretty far south on Earth’s globe to see Canopus, at least below 37 degrees north latitude.
+You have to be southward on Earth’s globe to see Canopus, at least below 37 degrees north latitude.